Ikechosaurus

-Ikechosaurus is an extinct genus of choristodere reptile which existed in China and Mongolia during the Early Cretaceous.
-It contains the species Ikechosaurus sunailinae and Ikechosaurus gaoi.
-It belongs to the crocodilian-like clade Neochoristodera and was initially assigned to the Champsosauridae by Sigogneau-Russell (1981).
+Ikechosaurus (meaning "Ikh Juu lizard", in reference to the discovery locality of type species) is an extinct genus of choristodere reptile which existed in China and Mongolia during the Early Cretaceous.
+It contains four species: I. sunailinae, I. magnus, I. gaoi, and I. pijiagouensis.
+It belongs to the crocodilian-like clade Neochoristodera and was initially assigned to the Champsosauridae by palaeontologist Denise Sigogneau-Russell in 1981.
 Compared to other neochoristoderes, Ikechosaurus has a rather simple dentition, lacking the speciations seen in latter species.
 It also has parasphenoid palatal teeth, a feature not seen in any other choristodere.